AbdallahAhmed7/Distance_Measurement_Atmega32/README.md

 # Distance_Measurement_Atmega32
-Distance Measurement System using HC-SR04 Ultrasonic Sensor.
+Distance Measurement System using HC-SR04 Ultrasonic Sensor display it on LCD.

 The project is implemented via AVR atmega32 MCU with 8 MHz internal clock frequency.